jupyter-book/jupyter-book/docs/start/publish.md

 `build` command.
 These files are only used to view your content in a browser.

-Best practices for publishing your book is to keep two branches in your git project:
+Best practice for publishing your book is to keep two branches in your git project:

 - Your book's __source__ files that you create to build the book